darraghoriordan/darragh-oriordan-com/src/pages/2019/02/12/a-retrospective-on-mentoring-four-new-developers/index.md

 For a smaller group like this it would be better for everyone to be in the #tech channel.

-- Set up regular meetings with an opt in video conference link (just use google calendar if that's available to you)
+- Set up regular meetings with an opt in video conference link (just use google calendar if that's available to you).
+Skype isn't great for organising the people.
 - Set up a chat room (slack or discord or something)
 - Don't keep "tech" chats separate in a short project.
-Time is far too precious!
+Time is far too precious so just have everyone listening to all chats!

 ## Technology

-The project would need source control, hosting, back end tech, front end tech and a data store.
+Most web projects need source control, hosting, back end tech, front end tech and a data store.
 I suggested that the students do some research before deciding on technologies so they looked at

 - What technologies are in demand seeing as they would be graduating soon
 - What they had experience with already